rust-lang/rfcs/text/3634-scoped-impl-trait-for-type.md

 This problem is solved by making the `impl`s available to each type parameter part of the the type identity of the discretised host generic, including a difference in `TypeId` there as with existing monomorphisation.

-(See [type-parameters-capture-their-implementation-environment] and [type-identity-of-generic-types] in the [reference-level-explanation] above for more detailed information.)
+(See [type-arguments-capture-their-implementation-environment] and [type-identity-of-generic-types] in the [reference-level-explanation] above for more detailed information.)

 Here is an example of how captured *implementation environments* safely flow across module boundaries, often seamlessly due to type inference: